bcomnes/bret.io/src/jobs/littlstar/README.md

 <img src="./littlstar-logo.svg" height=100 width=100 style='float: left; margin-right: 1em;'>

 After a short sabbatical in Denmark at [Hyperdivision](https://hyperdivision.dk), I joined [Littlstar][ls].
-Here is a quick dump of some of the more interesting projects I worked on.
+Here is a quick overview of some of the more interesting projects I worked on.
-I joined Littlstar during a transitionary period of the company and help them transition from a VR video platform to a video on demand and livestreaming platform, and now an NFT sales and auction platform.
+I joined Littlstar during a transitional period of the company and help them transition from a VR video platform to a video on demand and live streaming platform, and now an NFT sales and auction platform.

 ## NYCPF VR Platform